tijlleenders/ZinZen-user-talk/index.md

 title: "ZinZen blog"
 ---

 Hi!
-Welcome to my journey of making ZinZen a reality.
+Welcome to the ZinZen journey.